Eghizio/basic-dev-tools/README.md

+# Teaching young people basic tools for developers

-# I am learning new stuff:
+## We are learning new stuff:
 + Terminal
 + Vim
 + Git